 Other Reports Often Used in Conjunction with Consolidating Cash Flow Statements

-Progressive Finance & Accounting Departments sometimes use several different Consolidating Cash Flow Statements, along with consolidating profit & loss and balance sheet reports and other management and control tools.
+Progressive Finance & Accounting Departments occasionally use several different Consolidating Cash Flow Statements, along with consolidating profit & loss and balance sheet reports, and other management and control tools.

 Where Does the Data for Analysis Originate From?

 The Actual (historical transactions) data typically comes from enterprise resource planning (ERP) systems like: Microsoft Dynamics 365 (D365) Finance, Microsoft Dynamics 365 Business Central (D365 BC), Microsoft Dynamics AX, Microsoft Dynamics NAV, Microsoft Dynamics GP, Microsoft Dynamics SL, Sage Intacct, Sage 100, Sage 300, Sage 500, Sage X3, SAP Business One, SAP ByDesign, Acumatica, Netsuite and others.